cenktolgagumus/cenktolgagumus/README.md

 -           Whatsapp:   +905466458474
 -    You can always write to me.
 - 😄 Pronouns: Mr.
-- ⚡ Fun fact: I am ready to work for free for one month as a developer in a company.(C++ prefered) -->
+- ⚡ Fun fact: I am ready to work for free for one month as a developer in a company.(C++ prefered) (Zero USD salary for the first month!
+Just write to me).
+-->